 Plans F and G are the most popular plans currently.
 As you can see in the chart above, Plan F covers 100% of all costs that Medicare does not pay in full.

 Plan G is identical to Plan F, the only difference is that the annual Part B deductible is not covered.
-In 2017 this deductible is $183 for the year.
+In 2018 this deductible is $183 for the year.
 Overall Plan G is a much better option vs Plan F.

 As for Plan N, it covers the basics covered with F and G however, it does not cover Part B deductible or Part B excess charges.
 Also, there is a copay of $0-$20 per office visit with this plan.